In This Article

 Is Revoke Cash Legit?

-Revoke.Cash is one of the most popular solutions utilized by cryptocurrency users for token approval management and is commonly recommended by cybersecurity teams.
+Revoke.Cash is one of the most popular solutions utilized by cryptocurrency users for approval management and is commonly recommended by cybersecurity teams.
 The project was founded in 2019 by software engineer Rosco Kalis.
-According to the tech-focused media blog Tokenizedhq, the source code of the platform is public, and the solution is currently considered "a standard approach for revoking token approvals."
+According to the tech-focused media blog Tokenizedhq, the source code of the platform is public, and the solution is currently considered "a standard approach for revoking approvals."

 Surprisingly, Scamadviser, a tool designed to identify fraudulent websites, gave Revoke.Cash a rather low score, only seventeen out of one hundred points.
 Scamadviser also cites the score Revoke Cash gained from the Grindisoft anti-malware tool, which reportedly "flagged the website as potentially malicious."